sjoerdvellinga/Project-Deploy_Flask_APP/README.md

 ## Project Steps

-Completing the project involves several steps:
+Completing the project involved the following steps:

 1. Write a Dockerfile for a simple Flask API
 2. Build and test the container locally